CNuge/go-fasta/README.md

 ### `-summary`
 Make a summary file of output.
 Pass this flag and a summary file will be constructed which gives the following information for each sequence in the fasta produced:
-`sequence name	sequence_length	percent_gc_content`
+`sequence name	sequence_length	percent_gc_content sequence_type`
-IMPORTANT NOTE: summary is designed for use with nucleotide based fasta files, if you call it on a protein sequence fasta file the gc content column will be nonsense!
+IMPORTANT NOTE: summary is designed for use with nucleotide based fasta files, if you call it on a protein sequence the gc content column be 0.00 and the sequence_type column will flag the sequence as an amino acid!

 To get a summary while performing another task, just add the summary flag at the end of the execution
 ```